-Graeme Wood is a contributing editor to The Atlantic and The New Republic and the books editor of Pacific Standard.
+Graeme Wood is a lecturer in political science at Yale University, a contributing editor to The Atlantic and The New Republic, and books editor of Pacific Standard.

 Graeme attended Deep Springs College, Harvard, Indiana University, and the American University in Cairo.